 Wigs from the ACS: Patients can visit our private wig room where they can be fitted with an appropriate wig or hat.
 Wigs are supplied by the American Cancer Society.
 The wig room is within the Health Resource Center, just inside St. Peter’s East Entrance near Radiation Oncology.

 Chaplain and spiritual services: Chaplain Kimberly Pepper is a board-certified chaplain who provides pastoral services to patients and their families of all faiths.
 Chaplain Kim is available for private pastoral sessions in patients’ rooms.

 Survivorship series: We offer a series of classes for cancer survivors that address topics related to the management of any long-term physical effects and emotional stressors that could occur after cancer treatment.

 Meditation garden: Patients have access to our Meditation Garden, located in the courtyard between the Medical Center and the Maria Dean Medical Building.
 It is visible through the large windows where patients receive chemotherapy treatment.

 Making patients comfortable during infusions: Volunteers make sure our patients undergoing chemotherapy treatment are well taken care of.
-Volunteers regularly bring in food and drinks, and even offer pedicures to patients and their families.
+Volunteers regularly bring in food and drinks for patients and their families.

-Healing arts program: Through a partnership with the Holter Museum of Art, staff from the Holter Museum bring an “art cart” to visit patients once a week during infusion treatment.
+Healing arts program: Through a partnership with the Holter Museum of Art, an “art cart” and supplies are available to patients during infusion treatments.